Energy & Environment

 Key recent achievements include:

-A relative reduction of 11.3% in Emissions Intensity (Carbon Footprint measured against GLL’s turnover) was identified across the organisation, showing GLL’s ongoing commitment to Carbon management.
+In 2017 a relative reduction of 12% in Emissions Intensity (Carbon Footprint measured against GLL’s turnover) was identified across the organisation, showing GLL’s ongoing commitment to Carbon management.

 Further investment in energy saving technologies;

-A Waste & Recycling policy has been implemented with initial targets to increase recycling levels at premises to 25% with a long term goal of zero waste going to landfill.
-These targets were achieved in 2016 for premises within GLL’s main corporate waste contract covering around 100 GLL Leisure Centres
+GLL’s Waste & Recycling policy continues its implementation with 2017 recycling targets of 30% and long term goal of zero waste going to landfill.
+These targets were achieved in 2017 for premises within GLL’s two main corporate waste contract covering around 150 GLL Leisure Centres and Libraries.

 An Environmental Management System in place at all centres based on international standard ISO14001, with a nominated Energy Champions driving the environmental agenda and delivering strategic and local action plans.

 In addition a number of renewable energy installations have been completed including solar photo voltaic panels and air source heat pumps.
-GLL now generates renewable energy from 14 sources across Leisure Centres, Libraries and Community premises generating 845,000kWh, enough to power a medium size leisure centre!
+GLL now generates renewable energy from 35 sources across Leisure Centres, Libraries and Community premises generating 1.3m kWh, enough to power a medium size leisure centre!

 Better Coffee Corner has launched a number of ethical and sustainable commitments to reduce the impact of its operations, including;